Ncookiez/snowball-stats/README.md

 ```

 Entering the `basic` optional parameter will only run some of the simplest queries.
 This script will run very quickly.

+### Snowball Contracts:

+- List of all data on Snowball contracts used for auto-compounding.
+- JSON output of this data.

 ---